The best trail and enduro mountain bike wheelsets, tried and tested

 The Halo Vortex wheelset is relatively robust, wider than the average, pretty cheap but also slightly hefty too.
 If you want a good platform for running more voluminous tyres and don’t mind a bit extra weight then the Vortex’s will be a good choice for a sturdy set of hoops for long travel machines.

 We'll be adding more wheels to this list as we test them.
-Next up are the Crankbrothers Synthesis wheels and some more from DT Swiss.
+Next up are some more from DT Swiss.